ADVERTISER DISCLOSURE

 Link between magnesium and sleep

-Studies suggest there is a connection between magnesium deficiency and trouble sleeping.
-People who experience low levels of magnesium might find supplementing their magnesium levels useful for better sleep and may benefit from taking magnesium as a sleep supplement.
-[3]
+Studies suggest there may be a connection between magnesium deficiency and trouble sleeping.
+People who experience low levels of magnesium might find supplementing their magnesium levels useful for better sleep and may benefit from taking magnesium as a sleep supplement.* [3]

 1